andre-gra/oryx-ui/README.md

 The components in this project are based on the radix-ui library, providing a solid foundation for building accessible and flexible React components.
 Be sure to check the radix-ui documentation for more details.

+### Tailwind

+All the project and components use Tailwind!!

 ### Theming System

 This project integrates a custom theming system that allows you to customize the look and feel of the app to fit the needs of your project.
 Refer to the /themes directory for more information on how to configure and use the theming system.

+The presets you find in themes/palettes are based on [Radix-ui/colors](https://www.radix-ui.com/colors), to obtain a comprehensive color system for designing beautiful, accessible websites and apps.

 ### Issue Reporting